aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

     stopped belongs to.
 1. From the **Active data service integrations** list, select the service integration that you no longer need, and click **Disconnect integration**.
-1. Make yourself familiar with the impact of disconnecting from a service explained in **Warning**, and click **Disconnect integration** if you accept erasing all the databases and configuration information.
+1. Evaluate the impact of disconnecting from a service explained in **Warning**, and click **Disconnect integration** if you accept erasing all the databases and configuration information.